When I am out doing lectures on Citrus, one of the most asked questions is "What do you feed your Citrus"?

 I will be the first to admit, I use a wee bit more than that.
-I probably use about half as much again as the recommended usage, every two weeks.
+I probably use about half as much again as the recommended usage, about every 6-8 weeks.

 I discovered this stuff about 3 years ago and swear by it now.

-The very next best thing is Miracle-Gro for Acid Loving Plants.
-Formally called Miracid for you long time gardeners.
-Again, I use it every two weeks on my container grown Citrus Trees.
+The very next best thing is Holly-Tone, also put out by Espoma.
+If you can't find that, Miracle-Gro for Acid Loving Plants.
+Formally called Miracid for you long-time gardeners.
+Again, I use it every 4 weeks on my container grown Citrus Trees.

 For those of you that do get to grow them in the ground.
-You can probably use all of the above products about every 4 weeks or so.
+You can also use all of the above products about every 6-8 weeks or so.
 It depends a lot on your soil type.
 Sandy soil will need more fertilizing than clay.
 The leaching effect in action again.

 Now, I told you my feeding schedule is not mainstream.
 You read the above and said to yourself, "That's not too far out there"........
 I ain't done yet.

-On top of the Citrus-Tone and/or Miracid every two weeks, I usually have some slow release on there.
+On top of the Citrus-Tone, Holly-Tone and/or Miracid every 6-8 weeks, I usually have some slow release on there.
 I am not sure it helps a lot, but I figure it doesn't hurt.
-I usually put the slow release on in Spring time, right after they come out of the greenhouse.
+I usually put the slow release on in Springtime, right after they come out of the greenhouse.
 Still not far enough out there for you?

-The alternating weeks of the CT and Miracid, I give them a nice shower of Fish Emulsion.
+I give them a nice shower of Fish Emulsion about once a month.
 Stinky, but effective.

 This whole thing must work.
 I had the USDA from Florida and the Department of Plant Industries out to inspect my plants this past year after Citrus Greening was discovered in Charleston County.
 The gentleman from the USDA said that he sees LOTS of Citrus trees on a daily basis, but mine looked exceptionally good for being so far North and in containers.
 I took this as about as good an honor as I can get.